cap-js-community/common/README.md

 ### Admin Mode

+#### Incompatible Changes

+Accepted incompatible changes can be acknowledged and will not be reported as error anymore:

-- Get Admin Hash: `cdsmc -a`
+- Get current admin hash for incompatible changes: `cdsmc -a`
+- Set admin hash in env: `cds.migrationCheck.adminHash`

+#### Freeze Persistence

+CDS persistence can be (temporarily) frozen to prevent any changes (also compatible) to the persistence model:

+- Activate/Deactivate persistence freeze in env `cds.migrationCheck.freeze`
-- (Un-)Freeze Persistence (based on options): `cdsmc -u -a`
+- Freeze/Unfreeze Persistence: `cdsmc -u -a`
+  - File `./csn-prod.freeze` is created to indicate that persistence is frozen

 ### Pipeline

+Migration check can be used in a pipeline (e.g. part of Pull Request voter) to ensure that incompatible changes are not introduced:

 - Build & Check: `cds build --production && cdsmc`
-- Update Production CSN: `cdsmc -u`
+- Update Production CSN: `cds build --production && cdsmc -u`

-> Production CSN MUST be added to version control
+> Production CSN MUST be added to version control.

 ## Rate Limiting

+The rate limiting allows to limit the number of requests per service and tenant.

 ### Usage